 A second-place finish at the Burton US Open in Vail in March 2013 began Teter’s full-throttle road to Sochi.
 She added a backside 900 to her extensive bag of tricks to start the 2014 season and landed second and third at the final two Olympic qualifiers to clinch her third U.S. Olympic Team spot.
 A fourth-place finish in Sochi, a mere 1.25 points shy of Kaitlyn Farrington’s gold medal run, has already fueled the fire for 2018.
-So be on the lookout for more big airs and stylish spins from Hannah Teter in 2015 at she gears up for Pyeongchang 2018.
+So be on the lookout for more big airs and stylish spins from Hannah Teter as she gears up for Pyeongchang 2018.

 OFF THE SNOW

 World Snowboard Tour Ranking